Facing

 Immigration

-A community art project by Diane Sherman
+A community conversation & art experience led by educator Diane Sherman

 What is Facing Immigration?